 Workflow - Workflow currently applied to the page.
 More information is available when you mouse over, or open Timeline.

 By default the Name column is shown, which makes up part of the URL for the page.
 Sometimes the author must access pages that are in a different language.
 Seeing the name of the page (which usually is unchanging) can be of great help if the author does not know the language of the page.

 Change the order of items using the dotted vertical bar at the far right of each item in the list.

 Changing the order works only within an ordered folder that has

 jcr:primaryType value as

-Click or tap on the vertical selection bar and drag the item to a new position in the list.
+Click on the vertical selection bar and drag the item to a new position in the list.

-You can display Analytics Data by showing the appropriate columns using the View Settings dialogue.
+You can display Analytics Data by showing the appropriate columns using the View Settings dialog box.